kristinn93/FolfIceland/README.md

 + `opam install merlin`
 + `npm -g install git://github.com/reasonml/reason-cli.git`

+### Starting application
+Until bs-react-native gets released to NPM we need to have it as a submodule in our project.
+Before starting the application make sure to run

+`git submodule update --init --recursive`

 ### Running application

 You'll need two terminals to run the app and run the following commands in separate terminals